JavaWiz/circuit-breaker-example/README.md

 ### Circuit Breaker
-This guide walks we through the process of applying circuit breakers to potentially failing method calls by using the Netflix Hystrix fault tolerance library.
+This guide walks us through the process of applying circuit breakers to potentially failing method calls by using the Netflix Hystrix fault tolerance library.

 ### What We Will Build
 We will build a microservice application that uses the circuit breaker pattern to gracefully degrade functionality when a method call fails.
 Use of the Circuit Breaker pattern can let a microservice continue operating when a related service fails, preventing the failure from cascading and giving the failing service time to recover.